basham/swit-workshop-impact/slides.md

 | 10:30 |      60m | Part 2: Practice |

 Notes:
-The workshop today is split into 3 major sections, over the course of 3 hours.
-Each section will be divided by 10 minute breaks.
+The workshop today is split into two major sections, with a five minute break.
+We'll learn about impact mapping, then put it into practice.